By Scott Ross

 Slang is not the issue.
 The adoption of the demotic and the colloquial do not, in themselves, cause me to despair; language that does not move and change and grow with those who speak it soon becomes language that is fustian, and dead.
-What I’m nattering on about are those words that infect the stream of meaningful discourse.
+What I am nattering on about are those words that muddy the stream of meaningful discourse.
 Saying, or worse, writing, “impact” as a verb so often that it becomes accepted speech does not clarify.
 It obfuscates.
 (Anyone who can, with complete lack of guile, use that adjectival nightmare “impactful” and not feel a sense of shame so overwhelming as to induce a psychic breakdown is already beyond the pale.)
 Using “proactive” when what you really mean is to behave in a manner that anticipates problems and avoids them before they occur, is sheer linguistic barbarism.
-The English-speaking world managed just fine being active (or even “reactive”) for hundreds of years and wasn’t aware that it needed grammatical correction for a verbal lack that never existed.
+The English-speaking world managed just fine being active (or even “reactive”) for hundreds of years and was not aware that it needed grammatical correction for a verbal lack that never existed.

 Most of the bad badinage that afflicts rational discourse has arisen from, as nearly as I can determine, three principal sources, none of which I would trust with fixing a streetlamp, much less altering the language: Business, government, and that curiously hyper-polite matrix I think of as “OfficerSpeak”: The military and its kissing-cousin, what we still laughingly refer to as “law enforcement.”